-- 17.1 For this procedure to work effectively, it is important that DBS Disclosure online application forms are completed as early as possible in the selection process, i.e. at the time of the successful interview.
-Where possible, the applicant will be provided with their application form reference number so they can subscribe to the DBS Update Service when they apply for their DBS check.
+17.1 For this procedure to work effectively, it is important that DBS Disclosure online application forms are completed as early as possible in the selection process, i.e. at the time of the successful interview.
+Where possible, the applicant will be provided with their application form reference number so they can subscribe to the DBS

+Update Service when they apply for their DBS check.
 Candidate's identities will be verified at interview stage from a range of selected ID documents and they will be asked to bring the necessary evidence of identification to the interview to facilitate this.
 Norfolk Disclosures provides a link to what documents are deemed acceptable.
 Read further information on gov.uk.
 The list will be checked each time recruitment takes place as the acceptable document list is subject to change.
 The detail will then be recorded onto Norfolk Disclosures to initiate the online application.
 Once an appointment is made, the link to the application will be emailed to the candidate for them to complete their portion of the application.
 If the candidate is unsuccessful at interview, their details will be deleted from Norfolk Disclosure's.

-Please contact Educator Solutions HR Services by telephone on 01603 307760 for further information regarding online DBS checks. - 17.2 Educator Solutions HR Services will be notified of the appointment in the usual way, using HR WorkSpace.
-Formal confirmation of the offer of appointment will be sent to the successful candidate(s), making it clear that the offer is conditional upon a satisfactory DBS disclosure. - 17.3 DBS certificates are issued to the individual applying for the check.
+- 17.2 [EducationHR (or other HR provider) will be notified of the appointment in the usual way, using WorkSpace.
+[Insert how this will happen if EducationHR is not the HR provider].
+Formal confirmation of the offer of appointment will be sent to the successful candidate(s), making it clear that the offer is conditional upon a satisfactory DBS disclosure.] - 17.3 DBS certificates are issued to the individual applying for the check.
 As such, the school will ask the individual for sight of their DBS certificate.
 Registered Bodies are only entitled to ask the DBS for a copy of the individual's DBS Certificate if all of the following conditions apply: - The individual is subscribed to the Update Service; and - The employer has carried out a status check which revealed a change to the DBS Certificate; and as a result - The individual has applied for a new DBS check as the result of a change to an existing DBS Certificate; and - The DBS issued the new DBS Certificate to the applicant more than 28 days ago; and - The applicant has not shown the employer their new DBS Certificate.

-Until Norfolk's policy position on status updates changes (see 3.5 above), the criteria listed will not all be met.
-This means that in all cases where an enhanced DBS check is required, the school will need to view the DBS certificate which has been issued to the individual.
+[Until Norfolk's policy position on status updates changes (see 3.5 above), the criteria listed will not all be met.
+This means that in all cases where an enhanced DBS check is required, the school will need to view the DBS certificate which has been issued to the individual.]

 Having viewed the DBS certificate, the Headteacher will take appropriate action in each case.
 Where there are no matters disclosed, appropriate note of the viewing of the DBS certificate (number etc) will be recorded on the school's Single Central Record.
 Where matters are disclosed on the DBS certificate, the Headteacher will undertake a risk assessment.
-If it is unclear what appropriate action should be taken advice will be sought from Educator Solutions HR by telephone on 01603 307760.
+If it is unclear what appropriate action should be taken advice will be sought from EducationHR [or other HR provider] by telephone on 01603 307760.